chris-lesage/obsidian-docs/en/Obsidian Sync/Set up Obsidian Sync.md

 2. In the sidebar, click **Sync**.
 3. Next to **Remote vault**, click **Choose**.
 4. Click **Create new vault**.
-5. In **Vault name**, enter the name of the remote vault.
+5. In **Vault name**, enter a name for the remote vault.
-6. In **Encryption password**, enter the password for your vault.
-This creates an end-to-end encrypted vault.
+6. In **Encryption password**, choose a unique password for your vault.
+This creates an end-to-end encrypted vault. **This password is different than your Obsidian account**, and can be different for each vault you sync.
 For more information, refer to [[Security and privacy]].
 7. Click **Create**.

 ## Step 4: Connect to a remote vault